 After registration, whenever a user logs in, the system first verifies their identity through the username, which could be an ID number, pin, or card, that they provided at the time of registration.
 And then, for further identification, the app asks for a facial scan, which is compared with the system’s database of registered users.

 In other words, when a client logs in to their bank account on their mobile phone, they are required to take a selfie from their phone’s camera for user identification.
 Once they have been identified, they can proceed further and avail all the mobile banking services.

-Developed by New Life AI, Log Me is an online photo directory that works on a free facial recognition software.
-It helps you connect with people you may know through identifying their faces and providing their details.
+Developed by New Life AI, Log Me is an online photo directory that works on free facial recognition software.
+It helps you connect with people you may know by identifying their faces and providing their details.

 It is available for download on both the Apple Store and Google Play.

 Developed by Eureka Studios based in the Hong Kong, MojiPop provides customised avatars of its users with the help of free facial recognition software.
 It offers a wide range of fun animated stickers that users can select based on their moods and feelings from their interactive keyboard.
 The app claims to release new emojis every day.

 The process is simple.
 Once you download the app, you take a selfie and create your personalised avatar.
 The app provides hundreds of different features, such as hairstyles, expressions, backgrounds, and moods that you can choose from to customise your avatar.
 It is also available in 8 languages, which makes it accessible to a diverse user base.